ethyca/fides/docs/fidesops/docs/guides/reporting.md

 Check out the [API docs here](/fidesops/api#operations-Privacy_Requests-get_request_status_logs_api_v1_privacy_request__privacy_request_id__log_get).

+## View A Privacy Request's Identity Data

+Use the optional `include_identities` query param to include all identity data that was submitted for the Privacy Request.
+Due to the nature of how Fidesops stores identity data, this data will expire automatically according to the `FIDESOPS__REDIS__DEFAULT_TTL_SECONDS` variable.

+If the identity data fetched by `include_identities` has expired, an empty JSON dictionary will be returned.

 ## View Individual Privacy Request Log Details

 Use the `verbose` query param to see more details about individual collections visited as part of the Privacy Request along